 Over the last few years Winmarkt has worked to renew the merchandise and tenant mix with a view to including international brands capable of increasing the malls’ appeal.

 A project focused on filling the higher floors of our shopping centers with offices and services is underway.
 In 2016, for example, areas of the shopping center in Ploiesti were converted and now house a section of the local courthouse and a medical clinic.

-The work done over the past few years to adapt Winmarkt malls to more international standards generated good results in 2017 in terms of occupancy.
+The work done over the past few years to adapt Winmarkt malls to more international standards generated good results in terms of occupancy.